Modern Slavery Act

 Our policies on slavery and human trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls, which ensure that slavery or human trafficking is not taking place anywhere in our business or supply chains.
+Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls, to mitigate the risk of slavery or human trafficking taking place in our business or supply chains.
 The Group also maintains effective policies which underpin the principles of the Modern Slavery Act 2015 including Fraud and Bribery, Whistleblowing and Procurement Policies, all of which are easily accessible to staff and are reviewed on a regular basis.

 Risk mitigation for slavery and human trafficking